23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Brushed brass or matte black linear pendant lights
+- Brushed brass linear pendant light

-- Natural jute runner rug (washable, 2.5’x8′)
+- Natural jute runner rug washable

 - Bamboo drawer dividers and organizers